gleb812/pch2csd/README.md

 optional arguments:
   -h, --help       show this help message and exit
-  -p, --print      parse the patch file and print its content -c, --check-udo  validate the UDO template file (overrides '-p') -v, --version    show program's version number and exit
+  -d, --debug      print a stack trace in case of error -p, --print      parse the patch file and print its content -c, --check-udo  validate the UDO template file (overrides '-p') -v, --version    show program's version number and exit